MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 ### Remove access to the dashboard for the entire tenant with Powershell

 You can set a policy to disable the dashboard for the tenant using Powershell cmdlets.
-Note that no users will be able to access the dashboard until you remove or update the policy, even if they were added in the M365 Admin Center using the process above.
+Note that no users will be able to access the dashboard until you remove or update the policy, even if they were added in the Microsoft 365 admin center using the process above.
 Before you can use the cmdlet, you’ll need to install a module and sign in to be authenticated.

 1. [Connect to Exchange Online](/Viva/insights/advanced/setup-maint/configure-personal-insights#connect-to-exchange-online) and, when prompted, sign in with your admin credentials.
 1. After you’ve signed in, you can manage access for your tenant using the Add-VivaModuleFeaturePolicy cmdlet: [Add-VivaModuleFeaturePolicy](/powershell/module/exchange/add-vivamodulefeaturepolicy).